-It is a good idea for companies in many competitive industries, especially those in high-technology fields, to obtain a freedom-tooperate opinion (or FTO opinion) from your patent attorney before deciding to introduce a new product or service into the marketplace.
+It is a good idea for companies in many competitive industries, especially those in high-technology fields, to obtain a freedom-to-operate opinion (or FTO opinion) from your patent attorney before deciding to introduce a new product or service into the marketplace.
 An FTO opinion can provide you with an analysis of the patent landscape in a particular area to help you make a sound business decision and avoid incurring potential risk.
 Additionally, an unfavorable FTO opinion can be an inspiration for new product development in the form of design-arounds, which themselves may be eligible for patent protection.

-Another area in which knowing and respecting others' IP can prove critical is in choosing a business name.
+Another area in which knowing and respecting others' intellectual property can prove critical is in choosing a business name.
 Thorough research is necessary to make sure a potential name is not already in use by another business.
-Companies often learn the hard way that, for example, even though a new corporate name may not be registered at the state level (e.g., in New York or Delaware), it may be protected at the federal level in the form of a registered trademark.
+Companies often learn the hard way that, for example, even though a new corporate name may not be registered at the federal level in the form of a registered trademark, it may be protected at the state level (e.g., in New York or Delaware).
 Additionally, many names that do not necessarily have federal trademark registrations have acquired trademark rights via their use in commerce.
-A proper search can reveal these instances and protect against the often expensive consequences of doing business under a name or logo already owned by another party.
+A proper search can reveal these instances and protect against the often-expensive consequences of doing business under a name or logo already owned by another party.